Jean David-Weill

 Jean David-Weill (27 February 1898 – 30 May 1972) was a 20th-century French epigrapher, curator and collector.

 The son of David David-Weill, he graduated in law and was a pupil of Gaston Migeon at the École du Louvre and later of Raymond Kœchlin.
-He followed the couses of Gaston Wiet at the École des langues orientales.
+He followed the courses of Gaston Wiet at the École des langues orientales.

 He married Anne David-Weill, a grand-daughter of Horace Günzburg.

 In 1927 he was attached then resident at the Institut Français d'Archéologie Orientale at Cairo.

 He held the chair of Muslim art at the École du Louvre in 1937 and was curator of the Oriental antiquities department of the Louvre en 1945.